jeremykohn/markform/spec/tags.md

 - In some types of tags, the closing token character is the same as the opening token character.
 - In other types of tags, the closing token character is the inverse of the opening token character.

 A Markform tag may optionally include whitespace and/or other text between the opening token and closing token.
-Any text between the opening token and closing token, after trimming whitespace, becomes the tag's "inner content."
+Any text between the opening token and the closing token becomes the tag's "inner content."

 ### Same-token tags and inverse-token tags